bhupixb/bhupixb.github.io/src/content/work/zeta.md

 **Testing at scale:**
 We did load testing of our platform to prove it's scalability and reliability.
 Some of the tests we did:

--  A batch job to execute 200 Million HTTP requests(avg 100 ms latency) in 28 minutes with 15 Task Manager pods.
+-  A batch job to execute ~200 Million HTTP requests(avg 100 ms latency) in 28 minutes with 15 Task Manager pods.
+It was later used as part of a larger project which is mentioned in AWS blog [here](https://aws.amazon.com/solutions/case-studies/zeta-amazon-eks/).
 -  Generating and uploading 40 million credit card pdf statements in 5 mins.
 We had to do a lot of tuning of flink cluster as well as S3 side for testing this scale.
 40M file upload is not a big deal, but doing it in 5 min is.
 We faced [rate limits](https://xebia.com/blog/optimizing-performance-of-amazon-s3/) from S3.